vollmerr/app-hub/README.md

 For testing different mock users, select a token from the 'Mock Options' panel in the top right.

 ### Start the project in Dev mode
 ```
 npm start
 ```
 It will now be available at [http://localhost:3000](http://localhost:3000)

-(TODO) For testing different dev users, select a token from the 'Developers Options' panel in the top right.
+For testing different dev users, select a token from the 'Developers Options' panel in the top right.

 ### Build the Project
 To build the project for production